a photo of the inside of a self-driving car

 Like GearBrain on Facebook

-A decade ago, if an automotive engineer talked about a car's 'human-machine interface', they would likely have been laughed from the room.
+A decade ago, if an automotive engineer talked about a car's 'human-machine interface,' they would likely have been laughed out of the room.
 That's changed as artificial intelligence has advanced, particularly inside self-driving cars.

 Read More:

-As the use of autonomous driving technology grow, drivers also want (and absolutely need) a clear, simple way for understanding who is in control of the vehicle.
+As the use of autonomous driving technology grows, drivers also want (and absolutely need) a clear, simple way to understand who is in control of the vehicle.

 These changes are unprecedented in the history of the automobile and bring with them a set of unique challenges.